Free Shipping with Orders Over $150 (excludes orders with D8 products)

 So, Which is Better, CBD Isolate or CBD Distillate?

 After explaining the differences, you might wonder which one you should actually get.
 CBD isolate is pure, meaning there are no other cannabinoids; on the other hand, distillate does contain other cannabinoids.
-The full-spectrum distillate has the best effectiveness due to the different cannabinoids working together synergistically instead of just one by itself; this is called the Entourage Effect.
+Full-spectrum distillate is often considered more effective by users because it contains multiple cannabinoids that may work together synergistically; this is called the Entourage Effect.
 You can learn some quick facts about the Entourage Effect in this carousel post.
 At South Tip, we believe that distillate is always the way to go.
-We actually don't sell any ingestible or sublingual products that only contain isolate, simply because we know that they don't work as well.
-Our tried and true sublingual tincture is our Soothe Tincture.
-With tinctures, doses can be easily adjusted, and the majority of regular consumers report better sleep, easier unwinding before bedtime, improved mood, easing of sore muscles, and an overall sense of lower stress levels.
-Our Soothe Tincture is our mildest tincture, containing only CBD distillate.
+We actually don't sell any ingestible or sublingual products that only contain isolate, simply we find they generally don’t offer the same experience as full-spectrum blends.
+With tinctures, doses can be easily adjusted, and the majority of regular consumers report experiences like more restful nights, easier unwinding before bed, uplifted mood, soothing for sore muscles, and a greater sense of calm.

 On the other hand, if you're nervous about trying something that contains small amounts of other cannabinoids (like THC, CBG, etc.) we recommend you try a topical first.
-Topicals do not enter the blood stream, but can easily relax tired aching muscles.
+Topicals do not enter the bloodstream, but many people use them to soothe tired or achy muscles.
 This would be a good first step for someone that might be nervous about ingesting other cannabinoids.
-We have a great topical option that uses CBD isolate only, so it is great for beginners!

 How to Take CBD?

 You can choose from smokables, ingestibles, and topicals.
-Smokables will make you feel the effects of CBD the fastest, the ingestibles are the easiest but the effects take longer to experience, and the topicals are usually used for localized pain relief.
+Smokables will make you feel the effects of CBD the fastest, the ingestibles are the easiest but the effects take longer to experience, and the topicals are usuallychosen for localized comfort and soothing effects.

 Depending on your goal and need, you can try any of the three forms and see which one works best.